jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 &nbsp;

-## The source's constraints
+## The source's requirements

-Which are the constraints that the source type must satisfy in order to be reverse mappable?
+Which are the requirements that the source type must satisfy in order to be reverse mappable?
 A couple of comments in the TypeScript source code give us the answer:

 > We consider a source type reverse mappable if it has a string index signature or if it has one or more properties and is of a __partially inferable type__.
 >